nexgenta/eregansu/docs/markdown/Request::requestForSAPI.md

 ## Return Value

-Request An instance of a request class
+An instance of a request class matching the specified or default SAPI.